-At the moment, most gyms and public pools are closed due to the coronavirus pandemic, leaving triathletes without a way to complete their swim workouts.
-Though some are getting creative with swim cords and even kiddy pools, it’s just not the same.
-It makes sense, then, that many are questioning the feasibility of donning a wetsuit and hopping into a local lake, river, or ocean to get a swim workout in.
-Is it a good idea to go open-water swimming during the coronavirus situation?
+With many gyms and public pools closed due to the coronavirus pandemic, many triathletes have begun asking: “Where is the best open-water swimming near me?”
+For some, open water has become the only option in order to still complete swim workouts.
+Though some athletes have been getting creative with swim cords and even kiddy pools, it’s just not the same as the real thing.
+It makes sense, then, that many are questioning the feasibility of donning a wetsuit and jumping in their local lake, river, or ocean, but before doing so, there are many things to consider—and is it even a good idea to go open-water swimming during the pandemic?

-“The answer is a firm ‘maybe,’” says Megan Melgaard, coach at Tower 26 and Safety Commissioner for Swim Across America.
+“The answer is a firm ‘maybe,’” said Megan Melgaard, coach at Tower 26 and Safety Commissioner for Swim Across America.
 “Jumping into the open water for a workout under any circumstance depends on the conditions presented.
 With our current global pandemic, we now have even more dynamic factors to consider.”

-Denis Crean, founder of WaveOne Open Water, agrees: “Safe swimming requires extensive experience and knowledge to plan and execute successful swims.
+Denis Crean, founder of WaveOne Open Water, agreed: “Safe swimming requires extensive experience and knowledge to plan and execute successful swims.
 All the benefits of getting a swim workout in cannot outweigh practicing swimming safely and legally.”

 1. Get strong.

-4. Get the gear.
+2. Get the gear.

 Recon on your swim course should include an inquiry into water temperatures, which will help you assess the need for a wetsuit.
-Melgaard says if the water temperature is below 60 degrees Fahrenheit, hold off until things warm up – even with a wetsuit, cold-water swimming should be reserved for those with a great deal of experience and direct supervision: “It’s possible you may need to set a base closer to 65 to 70 degrees Fahrenheit based on your experience, skill level, and body type.”
+Melgaard said if the water temperature is below 60 degrees Fahrenheit, hold off until things warm up – even with a wetsuit, cold-water swimming should be reserved for those with a great deal of experience and direct supervision: “It’s possible you may need to set a base closer to 65 to 70 degrees Fahrenheit based on your experience, skill level, and body type.”

 In addition to a properly-fitting wetsuit and goggles, your open-water swim kit should include a brightly colored swim cap, whistle, and swim safety buoy, an accessory worn around the waist which aids in visual detection and may be used as a temporary flotation device.

-5. Use the buddy system.
+3. Use the buddy system.

-“Always swim with a buddy,” says Melgaard.
+“Always swim with a buddy,” Melgaard said.
 “If you don’t have a swim buddy, recruit a friend who can safely keep an eye on you from an open water vessel such as a kayak.”
 Otherwise, designate an on-shore lookout for a spotter or observer to keep an eye on you.
 Swimmers and or observers alike should be trained in First Aid and CPR, for the safety of all.

 Additionally, don’t forget safety gear for your swim spotters–kayakers should, at the minimum, have a personal flotation device and alert mechanism, such as a cell phone or whistle.

 While you’re building up your strength on dry land, it’s also a great tie to build up your tolerance for colder water.
 Crean recommends beginning with a one- or two-minute plunge in cold water, gradually increasing the duration as your body adjusts to the cold.
 These soaks are also a good time for you to review the warning signs of hypothermia: Loss of feeling in your extremities, claw hands, hyperventilation, tightness in your chest, disorientation, and loss of lucidity and memory.
-“If you experience any of these, exit the water as soon as they begin,” warns Crean.
+“If you experience any of these, exit the water as soon as they begin,” Crean warned.
 “Don’t try to push through.”

-7. Start with skills.
+5. Start with skills.

 Even within that condensed time frame, don’t try to cover as much ground as possible.
 Instead, focus on the basic building blocks of successful open-water swimming.
 Breathing with a gentle, rhythmic inhale and calm exhale; breathing on both sides in response to waves; sighting early and often (Crean recommends sighting every six strokes); and developing a feel for the water (fist drills and sculling are excellent drills to practice in open water).

-8. If in doubt, don’t go out.
+6. If in doubt, don’t go out.